-“we were all ready to land but were kept waiting and waiting until about 9.00 a.m.
+“We were all ready to land but were kept waiting and waiting until about 9.00 a.m.
 Some barges were moored alongside and a string of boats outside of these on the starboard side.
 Colonels Braithwaite, Chaytor and Manders, Major Hughes and Captain Beck and I got into the first boat.
 We were frightfully hampered by our kit – overcoat, revolver, glasses, map case, haversack, three days rations, firewood, Red Cross satchel, water bottle – like elephants.
-It was certainty that we would drown if we got sunk.
-After waiting, a steam picket boat came along in charge of a very fat rosy midshipman. he took our string of boats in tow and we were off.
+It was a certainty that we would drown if we got sunk.
+After waiting, a steam picket boat came along in charge of a very fat rosy midshipman.
+He took our string of boats in tow, and we were off.
 Our boat grounded about 50 feet from the shore and we all hopped out.
-Of course I fell into a hole up to my neck.
+Of course, I fell into a hole up to my neck.
 I could hardly struggle ashore and when I did the first thing I saw was Beck sitting on a stone, roaring with laughter at us.
-Billy Beck was the first New Zealander of Godley’s force (there were New Zealanders serving in the Australian Division) to get onto Gallipoli”.
+Billy Beck was the first New Zealander of Godley’s force (New Zealanders were serving in the Australian Division) to get onto Gallipoli”.

-The landings were not a successful as planned with the Ottoman troops providing a more robust defence than expected; the campaign soon developed into stalemated trench warfare.
-By July the Island of lemmos 40 miles from the peninsula had become the logistics hub supporting the campaign.
+The landings were not as successful as planned with the Ottoman troops providing a more robust defence than expected; the campaign soon developed into stalemated trench warfare.
+By July the Island of Lemnos 40 miles from the peninsula had become the logistics hub supporting the campaign.
 The Ordnance command structure underwent a shakeup, the DOS for the entire campaign was Colonel Perry of the AOD, ADOS’s were made responsible for Ordnance support in the individual Corps areas of Helles and ANZAC Cove, Lt Col Austin assumed the position of the ANZAC Corps ADOS.
-The much larger “SS Minnetonka” was charted to act as depot ship, making regular round trips from Lemmos, Helles and ANZAC.
+The much larger “S.S.
+Minnetonka” was charted to act as depot ship, making regular round trips from Lemnos, Helles and ANZAC.
 The “‘ Umsinga’ and ‘Anglo Indian’ continue to support their respective areas as ammunition tenders.

-Beck remained as the DADOS of the Australian & New Zealand Division withStaff Sergeant Major Elliot Puldron, Regimental Quartermaster Sergeant of the Auckland Mounted Rifles transferred into the division headquarters to be his assistant.
-For the next three months, Puldron would assist Beck with the strenuous work of landing and organising stores and managing the depot staff.
+Beck remained as the DADOS of the Australian & New Zealand Division with staff Sergeant Major Elliot Purdom, Regimental Quartermaster Sergeant of the Auckland Mounted Rifles transferred into the division headquarters to be his assistant.
+For the next three months, Purdom would assist Beck with the strenuous work of landing and organising stores and managing the depot staff.
 It would appear that he was also a bit of a character and The Hawera & Normanby Star, 24 June 1916 had this to say about Captain Beck’s service at Gallipoli:

 “Finally, there was Captain William Beck, an ordinary officer.
 “Beachy Bill” was in charge of the store – a miserable little place – and whenever he put his nose out of the door bullets tried to hit it.
 The Turkish gun in Olive Grove was named after him, “Beachy Bill.”
-The store was simply a shot under fire and Bill looked out and went on with his work just as if no bullets were about.
+The store was simply a shot under fire, and Bill looked out and went on with his work just as if no bullets were about.
 He was the most courteous and humorous, and no assistant at Whiteley’s could have been more pleasing and courteous than the brave storekeeper on Anzac Beach.
 General Birdwood never failed to call on Captain Beck or call out as he passed on his daily rounds, asking if he were there, and they all dreaded that someday there would be no reply from a gaunt figure still in death.
 But Captain Beck was only concerned for the safety of his customers.
 He hurried them away, never himself.

 Back in Egypt, with reinforcements arriving from New Zealand, King remained fully occupied at the Zeitoun Ordnance Depot.
 Ensuring new drafts of troops were brought up to scale and troops departing for ANZAC cove were fully equipped, on 2 May, King received additional assistance in the form of Trooper Reginald Pike.
 Pike 39 years old and a veteran of the Boer war was promoted to Temporary Sergeant and appointed as Ordnance Clerk.
 Pike would remain with Ordnance for the duration of the war.